Stochastic Inverse Reinforcement Learning: Experiments

 \subsection{Objectworld}

 The \emph{objectworld} is a learning environment for the IRL problem.
 It is an $N\times N$ grid board with colored objects placed in randomly selected cells.
-Each colored object is assigned one inner color and one outer color from $C$ preselected colors.
+Each colored object is assigned one inner color, and one outer color from $C$ preselected colors.
 Each cell on the grid board is a state, and stepping to four neighbor cells (up, down, left, right) or staying in place (stay) are five actions with a 30\% chance of moving in a random direction.

 The ground truth of the reward function is defined in the following way.
 Suppose two primary colors of $C$ preselected colors are red and blue.
-The reward of a state is 1 if the state is within 3 steps of an outer red object and 2 steps of an outer blue object, -1 if the state is within 3 steps of an outer red object, and 0 otherwise.
+The reward of a state is one of the states is within three steps of an outer red object and two steps of an outer blue object, -1 if the state is within three steps of an outer red object, and 0 otherwise.
 The other pairs of inner and outer colors are distractors.
 Continuous and discrete versions of feature basis functions are provided.
 For the continuous version, $\phi(s)$ is a $2C$-dimensional real-valued feature vector.
 Each dimension records the Euclidean distance from the state to objects.
-For example, the first and second coordinates are the distances to the nearest inner and outer red object respectively, and so on through all $C$ colors.
+For example, the first and second coordinates are the distances to the nearest inner and outer red object, respectively, through all $C$ colors.
 For the discrete version, $\phi(s)$ is a $(2C\cdot N)$-dimensional binary feature vector.
-Each $N$-dimensional vector records a binary representation of the distance to the nearest inner or outer color object with the $d$-th coordinate 1 if the corresponding continuous distance is less than $d$.
+Each $N$-dimensional vector records a binary representation of the distance to the nearest inner or outer color object with the $d$-th coordinate one if the corresponding continuous distance is less than $d$.